 - Award-Bait Song: Love Lives On by Joe Cocker.

-- Ax-Crazy: During the frenzy while Harry is missing, a customer in the hunting store is desperate to buy a gun in order to defend himself from Harry with (since Harry was spotted three blocks from the man's house).
+- Ax-Crazy: During the frenzy while Harry is missing, a customer in the hunting store is desperate to buy a gun in order to defend himself from Harry (since Harry was spotted three blocks from the man's house).
 What kind of gun is the customer looking to buy?
-Either a Magnum, M16 or a fully-automatic gun equipped with a night scope.
+Either a Magnum, an M16, or a fully automatic gun equipped with a night scope.